To the Members

-Your Company has a Joint Venture Company namely "Compo Advics(India) PrivateLimited".
-The company had no subsidiary or associate company duringthe financial year under review.
+Your Company has a Joint Venture Company namely "Compo Advics(India) Private Limited".
+The Company had no subsidiary or associate company duringthe financial year under review.

-Pursuant to the provisions of Section 129(3) of the Companies Act 2013 a revisedstatement containing salient features of the financial statements of the Joint VentureCompany after consolidation in Form AOC 1 is attached to the financial statements of theCompany forming part of this Annual Report.
+Pursuant to the provisions of Section 129(3) of the Companies Act 2013(the Act') a statement containing salient features of the financial statementsof the Joint Venture Company in Form AOC-1 is attached to the financial statements of theCompany forming part of this Annual Report.

 11. ANNUAL RETURN

 a) Retirement by rotation

-In accordance with the provisions of Section 152 of the Companies Act 2013 read withCompanies (Management and Administration) Rules 2014 and Articles of Association of theCompany Mrs. Sakshi Mody (DIN: 06518139) Director of the Company retires by rotation atthe ensuing Annual General Meeting ("AGM") andbeing eligible has offered himself for re-appointment and your Board recommends her reappointment.
+In accordance with the provisions of Section 152 of the Act read withCompanies (Management and Administration) Rules 2014 and Articles of Association of theCompany Mr. Raghu Mody (DIN: 00053329) Executive Chairman and Whole Time Director of theCompany retires by rotation at the ensuing Annual General Meeting ("AGM") andbeing eligible has offered himself for re-appointment and your Board recommends hisre-appointment.

 d) Declaration from Independent Directors